slonopotamus/WindowsDualsenseUnreal/README-pt_br.md

 Este projeto é distribuído sob a licença MIT.
 Veja o arquivo `LICENSE` para mais detalhes.

+This project is distributed under the MIT License.
+See the `LICENSE` file for more details.
 ## ⭐ Credits and Acknowledgments

 The foundation of this plugin was built upon the research and code from several amazing projects in the community: